zepunnn/Weather-Prediction/README.md

 ---

-## 📁 Project Folder Structure
+## 📁 Project Structure

-A clean, scalable architecture separating backend, machine learning assets, and the TypeScript frontend.
-'''
+Below is the full folder architecture of the Beather project.

 📦 beather
 │
 ├─ 📁 app (FastAPI Backend)